tjworks/tapdata-docs-en/docs/user-guide/real-time-data-hub/daas-mode/enable-daas-mode.md

    * **Region**: Select the deployment region.
 Choose a region close to your data source for minimal network latency.
    * **Specification**: Pick the **specification** and **storage size** for MongoDB Atlas.
      :::tip
-     Tapdata Cloud offers a free trial option with specifications that you can select.
+     Tapdata offers a free trial option with specifications that you can select.
 You can choose the **Free Trial** option to get started.
      :::

      <details><summary>Specifications Description</summary>